songzhuoran/songzhuoran.github.io/aboutme.md

 comments: true
 ---

 I am an assistant professor at Shanghai Jiao Tong University (SJTU), working on computer architecture design, software-hardware co-design, and GPGPU for flexible/efficient deep learning and cloud gaming applications.
 Before joining SJTU, I received the PhD degree from Shanghai Jiao Tong University of Computer Science and Technology in 2021, where I was supervised by Prof. Xiaoyao Liang.
+And I'm also honored to work with Prof. Li Jiang and Prof. Naifeng Jing during my PhD.

 ## Questions about me